-MGIC did not pay a cash and/or investment security dividend to our holding company in the first six months 2021, compared to a \$390 million dividend in the first six months of 2020.
-In August 2021, MGIC paid a dividend of \$150 million to our holding company.
+MGIC paid a cash dividend of \$150 million to our holding company in the nine months ended September 30, 2021, compared with a combined cash and investment security dividend of \$390 million in the comparable period of 2020.
 Future dividend payments from MGIC to the holding company will be determined in consultation with the board, and after considering any updated estimates about the economic impacts of the COVID-19 pandemic on our business.
 We ask the Wisconsin OCI not to object before MGIC pays dividends to the holding company.

-The net unrealized gains on our holding company investment portfolio were approximately \$1.9 million at June 30, 2021 and the portfolio had a modified duration of approximately 1.8 years.
+The net unrealized gains on our holding company investment portfolio were approximately \$1.4 million at September 30, 2021 and the portfolio had a modified duration of approximately 1.7 years.